 WiredTiger uses MultiVersion Concurrency Control (MVCC).
-At the start of an operation, WiredTiger provides a point-in-time snapshot of the data to the transaction.
+At the start of an operation, WiredTiger provides a point-in-time snapshot of the data to the operation.
 A snapshot presents a consistent view of the in-memory data.

 When writing to disk, WiredTiger writes all the data in a snapshot to disk in a consistent way across all data files.
 The now-durable data act as a checkpoint in the data files.
 The checkpoint ensures that the data files are consistent up to and including the last checkpoint; i.e. checkpoints can act as recovery points.

 Starting in version 3.6, MongoDB configures WiredTiger to create checkpoints (i.e. write the snapshot data to disk) at intervals of 60 seconds.
 In earlier versions, MongoDB sets checkpoints to occur in WiredTiger on user data at an interval of 60 seconds or when 2 GB of journal data has been written, whichever occurs first.

 During the write of a new checkpoint, the previous checkpoint is still valid.
 As such, even if MongoDB terminates or encounters an error while writing a new checkpoint, upon restart, MongoDB can recover from the last valid checkpoint.